lsc-project/lsc-james-plugin/README.md

 ### Configuration

-WIP, we'll need a JWT token to connect to James.
+The plugin connection needs a JWT token to connect to James.
+To configure this JWT token, set the `password` field of the plugin connection as the JWT token you want to use.

+The `url` field of the plugin connection must be set to the URL of James' webadmin.

+The `username` field of the plugin is ignored for now.

 ### Usage